DESE's Literacy Initiatives & Efforts

 Reading Success Plan

-The Reading Success Plan (RSP) guidance document provides information regarding determination requirements, a systematic process for development and implementation, and reporting requirements for RSPs.
+The Reading Success Plan (RSP) guidance document for grades K-5 and guidance document for grades 6-12 provide information regarding determination requirements, a systematic process for development and implementation, and reporting requirements for RSPs.
+An overview of the RSP process for grades 6-12 can also be viewed on the webinar “Managing Reading Success Plans for Students in Grades 6-12.”

 Early literacy education is critical to a student’s long-term academic success.
 Therefore, it is important to identify students who have a substantial reading deficiency or are at risk for reading disabilities, such as dyslexia, as early as possible.
 Early identification allows educators to provide instructional support targeted to individual student needs, to monitor student progress and response to instruction over time, and to adjust instruction as needed.